The following instruments of legislation are relevant to the successful functioning of the Department of Justice and Constitutional Development:

 - If a person has defaulted on paying maintenance, their personal details will be submitted to all credit bureaus.
 This will prevent maintenance defaulters from continuing to receive credit while owing maintenance.
 They will effectively be blacklisted.

-From the 369 maintenance courts nationwide, the department registers about 200 000 new maintenance complaints a year.
+From the 369 maintenance courts nationwide, the Department of Justice and Constitutional Development registers about 200 000 new maintenance complaints a year.
 To reduce the maintenance queues at courts, the department installed technology to process payments through electronic financial transfers to replace the card-based manual system.
 The courts are also increasingly making orders for payments to be deposited directly into the accounts of beneficiaries.

-The Guardian’s Fund is a fund created to hold and administer funds which are paid to the Master of the High Court on behalf of various persons known or unknown, for example, minors, persons incapable of managing their own affairs, unborn heirs, missing or absent persons or persons having an interest in the moneys of a usufructuary, fiduciary or fideicommissary nature.
+Guardian’s Fund is a fund created to hold and administer funds which are paid to the Master of the High Court on behalf of various persons known or unknown, for example, minors, persons incapable of managing their own affairs, unborn heirs, missing or absent persons or persons having an interest in the moneys of a usufructuary, fiduciary or fideicommissary nature.
 Each Master of the High Court has its own Guardian’s Fund.
-Through the Guardian’s Fund, the department contributes substantially to poverty alleviation.
+Through the Fund, the Department of Justice and Constitutional Development contributes substantially to poverty alleviation.

-The rigorous steps the Justice, Crime Prevention and Security (JCPS) Cluster is taking to root out gender-based violence is the adoption of zero tolerance towards rape, violation of the rights of lesbian, gay, bisexual, transgender and intersex people and other forms of violence towards women and children.
+Rigorous steps being taken by the Justice Crime Prevention and Security (JCPS) Cluster to root out gender-based violence (GBV) include the adoption of zero tolerance towards rape, violation of the rights of lesbian, gay, bisexual, transgender and intersex people, and other forms of violence towards women and children.

-The Ndabezitha Project with the NPA trains traditional leaders and clerks of the court in domestic violence matters in rural areas.
-This includes the development of a safety tool and intersectoral statistical tool by the NPA and the DoJ&CD.
+The Ndabezitha Project trains traditional leaders and clerks of the court in domestic violence matters in rural areas.
+This includes the development of a safety tool and intersectoral statistical tool by the National Prosecuting Authority and the Department of Justice and Constitutional Development.

 The Protection from Harassment Act, 2011 (Act 17 of 2011), is the first specific legislation to address sexual harassment in the Southern African Development Community (SADC) region.
 The essence of the Act is to provide a quick, easy and affordable civil remedy in the form of a protection order for incidences of stalking.
 The legislation arose out of a SALRC investigation into the legal framework governing stalking and domestic violence.